 Marvin O. Schlanger was elected a Director of the General Partner on January 26, 2009.
 Mr. Schlanger is a Principal in the firm of Cherry Hill Chemical Investments, L.L.C., a management services and capital firm for chemical and allied industries (since 1998).
 Mr. Schlanger previously served as Chief Executive Officer of CEVA Holdings BV and CEVA Holdings, LLC, an international logistics supplier (2012 to 2013).
 Mr. Schlanger is currently a director of UGI Corporation, the General Partner's parent company, and UGI Utilities, Inc. (since 1998), an affiliate of the General Partner.
-He is also a director of CEVA Logistics B.V. and CEVA Holdings, LLC, where he serves as chairman, Taminco Global Chemical Holdings, LLP and Momentive Specialty Chemicals Holdings LLC.
-Mr. Schlanger was previously a director with LyondellBassell Industries (until 2013) and Hexion Specialty Chemicals, Inc., until 2010).
+He also serves as a director of CEVA Holdings, LLC, where he serves as chairman, Hexion, Inc., and Momentive Performance Materials, Inc. Mr. Schlanger was previously a director with LyondellBassell Industries (until 2013).

-Mr. Schlanger's qualifications to serve as a director include his nearly 40 years of senior executive experience, as well as his strategic planning, business development, risk management, and general operations experience, as Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer of Arco Chemical Company, a large public company.
-The Board also considered Mr. Schlanger's experience serving as chairman, director and committee member on the boards of directors of large public and private companies, including his experience serving on boards of directors of public companies as a result of being nominated by a major shareholder.
+Mr. Schlanger's qualifications to serve as a director include his senior management, strategic planning, business development, risk management, and general operations experience throughout his career as Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer of Arco Chemical Company, a large public company.
+The Board also considered Mr. Schlanger's experience serving as chairman, director and committee member on the boards of directors of large public and private companies.

 K. Richard Turner was elected a Director of the General Partner on March 21, 2012.
-Mr. Turner is currently active as an industry partner with Maxim Partners LLS, a private equity firm (since 2012), after having retired as Senior Managing Director from the Stephens Group, LLC, a private, family-owned investment firm (1983 to 2011).
-He also serves as a board member for the general partner of Energy Transfer Equity, L.P. (since 2002), North American Energy Partners Inc. (since 2003), and Susser Petroleum Partners GP, LLC (since 2014).
+Mr. Turner is currently Managing Director, Altos Energy Partners, a private equity firm (since 2012), after having retired as Senior Managing Director from the Stephens Group, LLC, a private, family-owned investment firm (1983 to 2011).
+He also serves as a board member for the general partner of Energy Transfer Equity, L.P. (since 2002), North American Energy Partners Inc. (since 2003), and Sunoco LP (since 2014).
 He also has served on the Board of Directors of the general partner of Energy Transfer Partners, L.P. ("ETP") (2004 to 2011).
 ETP designated Mr. Turner as its nominee to serve on the Board of Directors of the General Partner pursuant to its rights under the Contingent Residual Support Agreement by and among AmeriGas Partners, L.P., AmeriGas Finance LLC, AmeriGas Finance Corp., UGI Corporation, and ETP dated as of January 12, 2012.